enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/app-setup/index.md

 github: https://github.com/enactjs/docs/blob/develop/src/pages/docs/tutorials/tutorial-typescript-enact/app-setup/index.md
 order: 2
 ---
-To explore some more interesting features of typescript with Enact we are going to use template of typescipt similar to our Hello Enact project.
+To explore some more interesting features of typescript with Enact we are going to use template of typescript similar to our Hello Enact project.

 ### Prerequisites
 - Complete Hello Enact tutorial so you are ready to dive into the code.
 - Understand the Enact App Structure, Directory Structure and package.json setup
-- Most important excited to learn new concepts
+- Most important ready to learn attitude

 ### Building the App module for Typescript

-- Before you begin this tutorial, make sure you have created a new Enact-Typescipt project.
+- Before you begin this tutorial, make sure you have created a new Enact-Typescript project.

 - Install the typescript template